rbaumbach/JumperCables/README.md

 ## Future Goals

-- Update shebangs to `/usr/bin/env bash` since Homebrew bash is installed
 - Make it 100% automated!
 Currently the scripts require usernames, passwords and login credentials throughout the execution.
-- To strip out all "hardcoded" values and create a config file to make these scripts more generic.
 - Make scripts less destructive so that if they are run on a machine that isn't bare bones they don't overwrite existing configurations.
-- Add ability to provide .ssh and .gnupg directories before running scripts and not generate new default ones.

 ## For your personal usage